SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 2. __Create an Event Broker Service__ Create an event broker service (or simply a service) using Cluster Manager tool and name the service as `solace-eap`.
    For more information on accessing the Cloud Console, check out the [documentation](https://docs.solace.com/Solace-Cloud/ggs_create_first_service.htm)

-3. __Note down your Event Broker Service's Connection Information__
-   For more information on accessing the Cloud Console, check out the [documentation](https://docs.solace.com/Solace-Cloud/ggs_create_first_service.htm)

-4. __Create a Client Username__ Connect to the broker service and open the Message VPN console to add client username under `Access Control` setting.
+3. __Create a Client Username__ Connect to the broker service and open the Message VPN console to add client username under `Access Control` setting.
 Create a client username `smarttown` with password `smarttown`.

 Ensure that you have captured the following details on connection information that will be used in this codelab.